 Financials

-Jas added the SOWR II funding to the financial report.
+Jason added the SOWR II funding to the financial report.
 He explained the report, stating most of the charging has been against CWMA admin for the last quarter.
 SOWR funding and county collaboratives were explained to Christina, and Jim also provided a brief history of CWMA.
 Discussion followed.
 There were no questions or comments.
 Drew moved and Karen seconded approval of the financial report as presented.
 There were no oppositions.

 Project Progress and Updates